influencer marketing · singapore

 Singapore is the easiest English-language hub for buy-side work.

-It is not the place to look for a deep local creator roster.
+It is a weaker place to look for a deep local creator roster.

 For audience reach you almost always pair SG budget with creators based in the US, UK, Australia, or the Philippines.